Join Our Newsletter

 Woman looks out over hay castle during herefordshire histories festival

 History enthusiasts unite!
-This May, the inaugural Herefordshire Histories Festival will host over 100 events right across the county.
+This May, the Herefordshire Histories Festival will host events right across the County.

 From captivating talks, tours and exhibitions to exclusive access at landmarks rarely open to the public, don’t miss your chance to explore Herefordshire's fascinating, varied (often untold) past, like never before.